-- A 2 to 3 inch piece of ginger root
+- 2 to 3 inch piece of ginger root

-- About a half a cup of sugar (white sugar is fine or you can use sucanat or maple syrup…)
+- About 1/2 cup sugar (white sugar is fine or you can use sucanat or maple syrup)

-Fill the mason jar to 3/4 full with filtered water (it’s best if you can remove the chlorine).
+Fill a quart mason jar to 3/4 full with filtered water (it’s best if you can remove the chlorine).

-Add 1 Tablespoon of ginger and 2 teaspoons of sugar.
+Add 1 tablespoon of grated or finely chopped ginger and 2 teaspoons of sugar.
 Stir well.

 Add 2 teaspoons of ginger and 2 teaspoons of sugar and stir well each morning for a week.

 If possible, stir 2 or 3 times per day.